 As part of our commitment to the health and safety of the Anne Arundel Community College (“College”) employees, students, and the greater community, the College encourages COVID-19 vaccinations or testing for COVID-19 for all students and employees.
 Vaccination against COVID-19 is required for students and employees participating in Clinicals (as defined below).
 Vaccination, testing, and face coverings are vital tools to reduce the presence and severity of COVID-19 cases in the workplace, in learning environments, in communities, and in the nation as a whole.
-The College requires anyone who has tested positive or been diagnosed with COVID-19 to notify the College and if instructed by the College, to leave College facilities and remain off campus until certain criteria are met.

 A. The College encourages all employees and students to become fully vaccinated against COVID-19 to protect themselves and the College’s employees, students, and the greater community as well as to obtain boosters or additional primary doses once eligible.

-E. This Policy further establishes the rules that apply to visitors to the College related to COVID-19.
+D. This Policy further establishes the rules that apply to visitors to the College related to COVID-19.

+II.
+Scope and Applicability.
 This Policy applies to all College Employees, Students, and Visitors, as those terms are defined below.

-B. Clinical Participant(s) means an Employee or Student participating in a Clinical at a Clinical Site.
+C. Clinical Participant(s) means an Employee or Student participating in a Clinical at a Clinical Site.

 E. COVID Symptoms means fever or chills; cough; shortness of breath or difficulty breathing; fatigue; muscle or body aches; headache; new loss of taste or smell; sore throat; congestion or runny nose; nausea or vomiting; diarrhea; or any other COVID-19 symptom identified by a federal or Maryland public health agency.